Nepal student guide

 Can I transfer to a different university after arriving in the USA?

-Yes — F-1 students can transfer between SEVP-certified schools.
-The transfer process involves getting a new I-20 from the new school and having your SEVIS record transferred.
-The DSO at your new school initiates the SEVIS transfer.
-You must begin enrollment at the new school by the date on the new I-20.
-Transfers are common when students switch from a community college to a 4-year university.
+Yes, F-1 students can transfer between SEVP-certified schools after arrival.
+The process involves obtaining a new I-20 from the new school and having your SEVIS record transferred between institutions.
+The DSO at your new school initiates the SEVIS transfer once you provide your acceptance letter and current I-20, and you must begin enrolment at the new school by the start date on the new I-20 to keep your status valid.
+Do not simply stop attending your current school, as that creates a status violation.
+Transfers are common when students move from a community college to a four-year university, or switch for a better scholarship, programme fit, or a stronger Nepali community.
+Coordinate through both International Student Offices.

 What documents should I carry in my hand luggage when flying to the USA for the first time?